txt/se23/docs/syllabus.md

 sesssion.
 If there are no bookings, consultation time will be cancelled.

 Consultation times are Mon,Tue,Wed,Thurs,Frid at various times.
+Ideally, you consult with your "home" tutor but for urgent issues, make a next day appointment with anyone at all.

 |day| who | when|